AbhayMahendera/Database-Management-WebApp/README.md

 # WEB322NFF-Abhay-Mahendera

-Welcome to the repository for WEB322NFF assignments and practice by Abhay Mahendera.
-This repository contains a collection of assignments and practice exercises completed during the WEB322 course at Seneca College.
+Welcome to the repository for WEB322NFF assignments.
+This repository contains a collection of assignments completed during the WEB322 course at Seneca College.

 ## Table of Contents